awslabs/aws-api-gateway-developer-portal/dev-portal/README.md

   // Change the name of the customer's table.
 Useful for multiple stacks.
 Defaults to `DevPortalCustomers`
   // customersTableName: `DevPortalCustomers`,

+  // Optional Existing Cognito User Pool.
+This parameter alters the value of the CognitoDomainName value.
+See below.
+  // cognitoUserPool: "eu-west-1_XXX",

   // Turns on cognito hosted sign in / sign up UI; Defaults to `` (blank string)
+  // Important: If 'cognitoUserPool' is provided, this needs to be the full URL of the Cognito hosted UI (e.g. https://my.auth.org or https://myauth.auth.eu-west-1.amazoncognito.com)
   // cognitoDomainName: `auth-url`,

   // Set this to overwrite-content if you want to reset your custom content back to the defaults.
 Defaults to ``
   // staticAssetRebuildMode: `overwrite-content` // ONLY SET